-Cervical screening aims to prevent cervical cancer by detecting early pre-cancerous changes in the cervix.
+The National Cervical Screening Program aims to prevent cervical cancer by detecting early changes in the cervix.

-Upcoming changes to the programThe Australian Government has now accepted the evidence based recommendations of the Medical Services Advisory Committee (MSAC) that a primary human papillomavirus (HP) test should replace the current Pap test for cervical screening.
-This will ensure Australian women will have access to a cervical screening program that is safe, effective, efficient and based on current evidence.
+Upcoming changes to the programThe Australian Government is preparing to implement the 2014 evidence based recommendations of the Medical Services Advisory Committee (MSAC) that a primary human papillomavirus (HPV) test, the Cervical Screening Test, should replace the current Pap test for cervical screening.
+This change will ensure that Australian women have access to a cervical screening program that is safe, effective, efficient and based on current evidence.

-The renewed National Cervical Screening Program will commence on 1 May 2017 when the HPV screening test will become available on the Medicare Benefits Schedule and the National Cancer Screening Register will be in place to support the renewed clinical pathway.
+The renewed National Cervical Screening Program will commence on 1 May 2017 when the new Cervical Screening Test will be available on the Medicare Benefits Schedule and the National Cancer Screening Register will be in place to support the renewed clinical pathway.

 More information is available on the Future changes to cervical screening page.